keepthrifty/keepthrifty.github.io/_posts/2017-08-01-nothing-new-year-month-seven-update.md

 For this month, everything was a replacement with the exception of the accessories.
 We looked for used replacements for the sand toys and ice packs but couldn't find anything that worked.

 We've missed our goal in a good portion of the months but we are still purchasing a lot fewer new items this year.
-By way of comparison, I looked at our spending from January through Julu of _last year_ and we had purchased ___73 new items___!
+By way of comparison, I looked at our spending from January through July of _last year_ and we had purchased ___73 new items___!

 With that, let's move on to our __final__ mortgage payoff update.